Ukraine PM Visits Berlin, Seeking More Weapons - UrduPoint

 Ukraine PM Visits Berlin, Seeking More Weapons

-Berlin, Sept 4 (UrduPoint / Pakistan Point News - 4th Sep, 2022 ) :Ukraine Prime Minister Denys Shmygal brought Kyiv's plea for more weapons to Germany on Sunday, saying his country needed additional help in its battle against Russia.
+Berlin, Sept 4 (UrduPoint / Pakistan Point News - 4th Sep, 2022 ) :Ukraine's Prime Minister Denys Shmygal on Sunday voiced hopes that Germany would become a leading player helping Kyiv to build up its air defences, as he sought more heavy weapons for Kyiv from Berlin.

 Shmygal is the first high-level Ukrainian official to visit Germany in months, in a sign of eased tensions between Kyiv and Berlin after a rocky patch.

+Defence ministers of NATO allies are expected to arrive in Germany on Thursday for a meeting led by the United States to coordinate military needs for Ukraine.

+Ahead of the talks, Scholz stressed Germany's commitment to bolstering Ukraine, but added that it would be done in coordination with "our friends and allies".

-The first stop on his trip was a meeting with President Frank-Walter Steinmeier, where Shmygal "discussed the military situation, strengthening sanctions and the need to provide weapons for Ukraine," he said on Twitter.
+- 'Solidarity' - The Ukrainian prime minister had made the first stop on his trip to Berlin a meeting with President Frank-Walter Steinmeier, where Shmygal said he "discussed the military situation, strengthening sanctions and the need to provide weapons for Ukraine".

 Germany will "continue to stand reliably by Ukraine's side," Steinmeier reassured Shmygal, according to the German president's spokeswoman.

-The Ukrainian prime minister's visit marked a sharp change in tone, after a row erupted in April when Kyiv rebuffed Steinmeier's offer to travel to Ukraine.
+The cordial read-outs of their talks marked a clear change in tone from previous months, when a row had erupted in April because Steinmeier's offer to visit Ukraine was rebuffed.

 That tradition contributed to Germany initially refusing any weapons deliveries to Kyiv, with a previous decision to send only 5,000 helmets sparking anger and mockery.